Cookies help us to deliver our services. By using our website, you agree to our use of cookies. Learn more.

 Walking in a city like New York is a pleasure because in any corner there is always something interesting to see.
 For example, within the Battery Park grounds there are plenty of monuments and memorials that you can discover while taking a pleasant stroll through the park.

-So if after visiting the Financial District or the Statue of Liberty you feel like exploring a little bit of Battery Park, turn on your camera because some of the monuments that you can see on the route are:
+So if after visiting the Financial District or the Statue of Liberty you feel like exploring a bit of the underbelly of Battery Park, turn on your camera as some of the monuments you can see along the route are:

-• Netherland Memorial: This is a gift from the Dutch government to New York in 1926 to commemorate the Dutch colonization of New Amsterdam.
+• Netherland Memorial: this was a gift from the Dutch government to New York in 1926 to commemorate the Dutch colonization of New Amsterdam.

 • Korean War Veteran's Memorial: This memorial pays tribute to the soldiers who fought in the Korean War between 1950 and 1953.

-• Immigrant Monument: It is a sculptural ensemble erected in honor of all those immigrants who arrived at the immigration center located in Castle Clinton pursuing their dreams in America.
+• Immigrant Monument: It is a sculptural ensemble erected in honor of all those immigrants who came to the immigration center located in Castle Clinton pursuing their dreams in America.

 • World War II East Coast Memorial: It is a monument erected in memory of those missing U.S. servicemen who died during World War II in the Atlantic Ocean.